-The government has recently recommended that people should wear face coverings if they’re likely to come into contact with people outside their household in an indoor space where social distancing is difficult or not possible.1 But does this recommendation apply to babies and children, too?
-And, if so, what sort of face masks does a child need – and where can you get them?
+The government has said that face masks are compulsory in all shops in England1 (from July 24 2020), adding to its previous recommendation2 that people should wear face coverings if they’re likely to come into contact with people outside their household in an indoor space where social distancing is difficult or not possible.
+This new rule brings England in line with Scotland3 (and other European nations) on mask-wearing.
+But do these rules and regulations apply to babies and children, too?
+And, if so, what sort of face masks does a child need – and where can you get them from?

 Should all children be wearing face masks?

-The advice varies depending on the age of your child.
+The advice varies depending on the age of your child and where you live:

-However, if your child is under 2 years old, the guidance is NOT to wear a face mask or covering
+For children under 3 years old (under 5 years old in Scotland): the advice is NOT to wear a face mask or covering…

 That’s because babies and small children have much smaller airways, which would have to work very hard to take up oxygen through a face mask.